 On April 1, 2022 (the acquisition date), the Company acquired 100% ownership of BlueWalker GmbH ("BWA"), for a cash consideration of \$127,200 (EUR 4,000 thousand), and obtained control over it since then.
 Thereafter, BWA has been included in the consolidated entities since the acquisition date.
 BWA is primarily engaged in the sales and service of energy management products.
 The acquisition of BWA enables the Company to enhance product diversification and expand sales regions, and to improve overall operating efficiency.

-The fair value of identifiable assets acquired and liabilities assumed from the acquisition on the acquisition date and the measurement of goodwill at initial recognition are as follows:
+The fair value of identifiable assets acquired, liabilities assumed and goodwill recognized from the acquisition on the acquisition date are as follows: